 - NTP (incl.
 SNTP)

-- Daytime
+- Davtime

 - Time

 - SINEC H1 time datagram (Activation Key necessary)

+- IEEE 1588 Precision Time Protocol (PTP) (Activation Key necessary)

 Front Side

 Rear Side

 The Time Server 8030HEPTA/GPS is integrated into a 1U/84HP 19" rack and characterized by its easy and simple operation.
 Some of these practice-oriented functionalities are e.g.: